tagohd/mono/Talk/(Talk) 1. Plot Overview.md

 >**Re: Should we try to decide on the fourth wall thing?**
 >>Yes, we *should* try to decide on that :P
 >>
 >>Here's my problem with it: on the one hand, MONO is supposed to be something of a tribute/homage/love letter to my favorite games, and my favorite games tend to do... that.
 But it's hard to shake the feeling that I might be crossing a line into outright plagiarism/that MONO will end up being too derivative.
 At the very least, I can see the imaginary critiques of my imaginary game deriding it as "yet another postmodern, self-aware indie game that leans too heavily on its predecessors, namely, *Undertale*, *Deltarune*, and *OneShot*".
-Of course, I could also imagine reviews saying, "Hey, if you love *Undertale*, *Deltarune*, and *OneShot*, you NEED to check out *MONO*", so you can see how this is a bit of a dilemma.
+Of course, I could also imagine reviews saying, "Hey, if you love *Undertale*, *Deltarune*, and *OneShot*, you NEED to check out *MONO*", so you can see how this is a bit of a dilemma. ^fourth-wall

+#Gameplay
+vnViable:: Breaking the fourth wall, especially re: acknowledging the player as an entity. ([[(Talk) 1.
+Plot Overview#^fourth-wall|ref]])

 # [[1.
 Plot Overview#The Story|The Story]]
 **Sudo:**